gburd/greg.burd.me/content/posts/dbsql/index.md

 So, I translated/rewrote(?) all the code line by line from one style to another.
 I changed naming conventions.
 I added supporting scripts.
 I changed the build system to Autoconf.
-Day and night, weekends, whenever I toiled away in the boat pushing myself to remold something into something else but operationally the same.
-And I did it.
+Day and night, weekends, I toiled away in the boat pushing myself to remold something into something else but operationally the same.  _And I did it_.
 I created [dbsql](https://git.burd.me/greg/dbsql), a complete re-write of SQLite on top of Berkeley DB but and in the style more akin to Berkeley DB programmers yet entirely the same functionality as SQLite.

 "What makes it better, certainly you didn't just do this because you liked the coding style of Sleepycat more than SQLite, tell me there's more to this